 The German Bilingual Program provides students with the opportunity to acquire the basic skills for speaking, reading, writing, listening and communicating in both English and German at a young age.
 It is a program in which German and English are used as the languages of instruction, beginning in Kindergarten or Grade 1.

 - Students entering kindergarten or Grade 1 can register.
+Previous German experience is not required and parents do not need to know the language.

 Students with previous German language experience may start the German Bilingual program at other grade levels.
 In the case of alternate entry points, the student, parents and principal of the designated school will meet to determine a personalized plan for successful entry.